Arodriguez340/Sindy_Salon/README.md

-This is a static reponsive webpage create as a proyect for Software Development IV.
+This is a static responsive webpage created as a proyect for Software Development IV.